Research Robots Humanoid Applications Industries Technology Contact

 Is EtherCAT suitable for battery-powered devices?

 Yes.
-EtherCAT slave controllers are implemented in hardware (ASICs or FPGAs) and are generally very power efficient compared to main processors handling complex TCP/IP stacks.
-This helps conserve the AGV's overall battery life.
+EtherCAT slave controllers run in hardware (ASICs or FPGAs) and sip power compared to CPUs handling TCP/IP stacks.
+It helps stretch your AGV's battery life.

 How many devices can be connected to one Master?